 You must also ensure that your application is using a custom

-with subdomains such as
+domains with subdomains such as

 subdomain.example.com are not permitted.

-App Engine will sign the application's outgoing mails if the sender address is part of a Google Apps domain with DKIM enabled.
+App Engine will sign the application's outgoing mails if the sender address is part of a Google Workspace domain with DKIM enabled.
 Additionally, the sender address must be formatted such that the domain part of the email address only consists of lowercase letters.

 Quotas and limits

-To see the current quota usage of your application, go to the Quota Details page in the Google Cloud Platform Console.
+To see the current quota usage of your application, go to the Quota Details page in the Google Cloud Console.

 Each Mail service request counts toward the Mail API Calls quota.
 There are also quotas for the number of messages you can send, the number of Admin messages you can send, and the amount of data and attachments you can send.
 For more details, see Mail quotas.

 The quota is reset daily.
 If you exceed the daily quota, you will get an over quota exception.
-If you need to send more mail then the quota allows, you can use a third-party mail provider, such as SendGrid .
+If you need to send more mail than the quota allows, you can use a third-party mail provider, such as SendGrid .

 In addition to quotas, the following limits apply to the Mail service: